Where is the best place to watch Vancouver’s Honda Celebration of Light fireworks? Looking for the ultimate viewing location? Then check out our list!

 The west side of the Burrard Street Bridge was an amazing place to watch the Honda Celebration of Light fireworks from.
 It was close to the heart of the action, although it was also a bit out of the way as you needed to walk to get there.

-The bridge isn’t a huge venue to have watched the fireworks from as it’s an active bridge with car traffic.
-Spectators simply had to line the sidewalk on the western side for the view.
+The bridge isn’t the most popular venue to enjoy fireworks from as it’s an active bridge with car traffic.
+Spectators have to line the sidewalk on the western side for the view.
 The night time scenery from the Burrard Street Bridge is exceptional, however, especially when there’s an evening sunset.

 Location: (Just south of the 1400 block of Burrard Street and crossing False Creek between Vanier Park and the southern tip of Sunset Beach).